+The Federal Housing Choice Voucher Program, also known as Section 8, subsidizes low-income applicants' rent.
 If you are looking to apply for Section 8 assistance, the easiest way to accomplish this would be to go online and apply.
-While many cities offer the option to apply for Section 8 housing via their websites, there are some that do not, but may at least offer the application online for you to print and mail in.
-Whether you are able to apply online or only able to print the application to mail it in to the city that you are applying to, having the Section 8 information on the Internet gives you the ability to get on the waiting list for multiple cities without having to visit each office.
+While many cities offer the option to apply for Section 8 housing via their websites, others may offer the application online for you to print and mail in.
+If your city doesn't offer Section 8, or is currently closed to applicants, you may be able to seek low-income housing options through another type of program.

-Look for department options on the city's website such as "Housing" or "Family Services" or "Family Assistance."
+Look for department options on the city's website such as “Housing” or “Family Services” or “Family Assistance.”
 If you searched directly for Section 8 or housing information, read the information pertaining to the program if you are not familiar with it and locate their application or forms information.
 If the city is not currently accepting applications, this information will be available and in bold letters.
-The page will tell you what their current application status is (for example, "Section 8 wait list is closed").
+The page will tell you what their current application status is.
+For example, if you cannot apply for Section 8 currently, it may read something like, "Section 8 wait list is closed."

 Fill the application out completely and truthfully and submit it as requested.
 For cities that do not accept application submissions online, you will have to print out the form, fill it in and mail it to the address provided either on the form or on the website.

 Mail each application to the proper address so that there is no delay in its delivery.
-Because of the sensitive information contained in the applications, it is advisable that you drop them off at your local post office.
+Because of the sensitive information contained in the applications, it is advisable that you drop them off at your local post office and get proof or certification of mailing.
 If this is not possible, than make sure it is securely dropped into a USPS mailbox for pickup.

 Do nothing further unless something in your household changes, such as the number of family members or your income.
 Most Section 8 sites will allow you to make these types of changes via an online form as well.
 If you had to print and mail your application, you may receive a letter in the mail confirming the receipt of your application.